 - 2) Student Resources.
 Students can get help and talk about their experience in a confidential manner with both on-campus and off-campus resources, but students should be aware that confidentiality protections associated with on-campus resources vary and depend upon an employee's job description: - a.
 On-Campus Confidential Disclosures Two Levels.
 Employees who are licensed or pastoral counselors in the College's Personal Counseling Center ("PCC") or the Chaplain's Office are not required to report what students have disclosed to them about an incident to the Title IX Coordinator; student conversations with these employees are privileged and confidential communications.
-Professionals working in the College's Student Health Center and the PC/Day One Advocate generally are not required to reveal identifiable information incidents; student conversations with these employees communications.
-Employees in the Student Health Center and the PC/Day One Advocate, however, will provide the Title IX Coordinator with a limited report (nature, date, time, and general location of the incident, if known).
+Professionals working in the College's Student Health Center reveal identifiable required to information about generally incidents; student conversations confidential with these employees are communications.
+Employees in the Student Health Center, however, will provide the Title IX Coordinator with a limited report (nature, date, time, and general location of the incident, if known).
 Beyond the weekday hours of operation students can reach a crisis counselor by calling the Personal Counseling Center (401-865-2343) and pressing option 2.
 After hours students can reach a Chaplain on-call by calling 401-865-1333.
 An answering service will contact a chaplain to return your call.
-Students also can leave a message for the PC/Day One Advocate (401-280-0564) who will respond as soon as possible.